paulfitz/coopy/README.txt

   (see coopy).

 There are seeds of support for sqlite databases and Excel+OpenOffice, but they haven't ripened just yet.
+Excel/OpenOffice support is via gnumeric.

 ssmerge
 -------